Traffic light: Pedestrian signals

 With a "parallel walk" design, pedestrians walk alongside the traffic flow.
-A leading pedestrian interval may be provided, whereby pedestrians get a "walk" signal before the traffic gets a green light, allowing pedestrians to establish themselves on the crossing before vehicles begin to turn, to encourage drivers to give way.
+A leading pedestrian interval may be provided, whereby pedestrians get a "walk" signal before traffic gets a green light, allowing them to establish themselves on the crossing before vehicles begin to turn, encouraging drivers to give way.

-A 'walk with traffic' facility allows pedestrians to go at the same time as other traffic movements with no conflict between movements.
+A 'walk with traffic' facility allows pedestrians to move at the same time as other traffic movements, with no conflict between them.
 This can work well on one-way roads, where turning movements are banned or where the straight-ahead movement runs in a different stage from the turning movement.
 A splitter island could also be provided.
 Traffic will pass on either side of the island and pedestrians can cross the road safely between the other flows.

-An all-red stage, also known as a full pedestrian stage, a pedestrian scramble or a Barnes Dance, (Note: The Barnes Dance is named after an American traffic engineer, Henry A. Barnes.
-Barnes did not claim to have invented the system but was a strong advocate of it, having observed the difficulties his daughter faced crossing the road to get to school.) holds all vehicular traffic at the junction to allow pedestrians time to safely cross without conflict from vehicles.
-It allows the use of diagonal crossings.
+An all-red stage, also known as a full pedestrian stage, a pedestrian scramble, or a Barnes Dance, (Note: The Barnes Dance is named after an American traffic engineer, Henry A. Barnes.
+Barnes did not claim to have invented the system but was a strong advocate of it, having observed the difficulties his daughter faced crossing the road to get to school.) holds all vehicular traffic at the junction to allow pedestrians time to cross without conflict from vehicles safely.
+It allows diagonal crossings.
 This may require a longer cycle time and increase pedestrian wait periods, though the latter can be eased by providing two pedestrian stages.